Understanding HOA rules: Types, enforcement and more

 Does local law supersede HOA rules?

 In general, local laws supersede Homeowners Association (HOA) rules.
 Local laws, including state and municipal laws, set the legal framework within which all organizations, including HOAs, must operate.
-However, the relationship between local laws and HOA rules can vary, and there are certain considerations to keep in mind:
+However, the relationship between local laws and regulations can vary, and there are certain considerations to keep in mind:

 1. Compliance with applicable laws: